 - If needed, add taxes and discounts.

 - Click Save to save your changes.

-If you made any changes to the draft order, then a notification is sent automatically to your customer.
+If you made any changes to the draft order, then by default a notification is sent automatically to your customer.
+You can disable this notification from the Notifications page in the wholesale channel.
 You can also contact your customer directly to make sure that your customer approves of the changes before you send an invoice and start the payment process.

 Step 2: Send an invoice to your customer

 After you've agreed on the order and payment terms with your wholesale customer, send them an invoice email to confirm the sale of the products.
-This email uses the invoice template that you've set up in your Shopify admin.
+Learn more about this invoice email and its contents.

 - From the relevant draft order, click Email invoice:

 - On the Send invoice dialog, click Review email: